INTRODUCTION TO LOMITAS 400MG

 You must avoid taking Lomefloxacin (Maxaquin, Lomitas) if you allergic to it or to other similar antibiotics like moxifloxacin, levofloxacin, ciprofloxacin, gemifloxacin, or others.
 You must also not take this medication if you have ever had myasthenia gravis in the past.

 Lomefloxacin medication can cause diarrhea which may indicate another infection.
 If you witness watery or bloody diarrhea, seek immediate medical attention.
-Don’t use diarrhea medication without your doctor’s advice.
+Don’t use diarrhea medication without you’re doctor’s advice.

-It is of utmost importance that you complete the full course of the Lomefloxacin medication.
-Your condition may completely vanish even before completing the full dosage.
-If you stop taking the doses and don’t complete the course, chances of a relapse of your infection increase many fold and you may suffer from a more potent infection which can be drug resistant.
+It is of utmost importance that you complete the full course of the Lomefloxacin medication. you’re condition may completely vanish even before completing the full dosage.
+If you stop taking the doses and don’t complete the course, chances of a relapse of you’re infection increase many folds and you may suffer from a more potent infection which can be drug resistant.
 Lomefloxacin will not work against viral infections like cold or flu.

 Always store Lomefloxacin in a cool and dry place, preferably at room temperature.
 Keep away from heart, moisture, children and pets.